 Welding personal protective equipment (PPE) is the sum of the safety equipment welders wear to shield themselves against all the hazards in a welding environment.
 PPE includes wearable gear such as helmets, respirators, gloves, and flame-resisting (FR) clothing.

-Since safety is of utmost importance, this article will answer many safety questions and present a list of protective gear and clothing needed in welding.
+This article will answer many safety questions and present a list of protective gear and clothing needed.

 - Why PPE is important in welding?